Terms of business agreement

 - Insurance Placing – sets out the basis upon which we will act as your agent in relation to each insurance contract we arrange on your behalf;

-- Confidentiality and Data Protection – sets out how we safeguard your information
+- Confidentiality and Data Protection – sets out how we collect, safeguard, use and disclose your information;

 - Client Money – sets out how we hold client money;

-- Remuneration – sets out how we are remunerated for the services rendered; and
+- Remuneration – sets out how we are remunerated for the services rendered to you; and

-- Limitation of Liability – sets out how we limit our liability.
+- Limitation of Liability – sets out how we limit our liability to you.

-- conduct our business with due skill, care and integrity;
+- conduct our business with due skill, professionalism, honesty, care and integrity;

 - not to put ourselves in a position where our primary duty to you is compromised;